CraftTweaker/CraftTweaker-Documentation/docs/vanilla/how_to/crafting_table.md

 ### Advanced Usage

-Recipe functions can also be defined as a named function which enables you to utilize the same function in multiple recipes easily:

 #### Functions as a Variable

-Alternatively, you can also assign the anonymous function to a variable.
+Recipe functions can be assigned to a variable allowing you to ulitize the same function for multiple recipes easily.

 Shapeless: